 So, we agree this looks like a medieval torture device, but those cogs are there to re-create the knuckling massage that a facialist gives during a treatment.
 It helps to ease tension, promotes the flow of nutrients and oxygen to the skin (imperative for that youthful glow), and relieves tension, toxins and puffiness.
 Don’t be fooled, it may be the most low-key of all the gadgets and the most affordable, but that doesn’t mean it won’t get you impressive results.

 Cleansing brushes, akin to a big electric toothbrush for your face, are not new.
 But Darphin has moved the gadget on.
 This one has a brush head for cleansing and then another for massaging in your skincare product.
 Complete with little metal nodules, the device really let's you work the product in, sculpting along your jawline, around your cheekbones and smoothing out your forehead.
 The vibrations are pretty soothing too.

 I’m obsessed with this electric makeup sponge.
 It buffs liquid foundation onto the skin for an airbrushed complexion IRL.
-You can read my full review of this makeup applicator here.
 While you may not use it every day, for perfecting makeup for a special occasion, this has won itself a spot in my makeup bag.

 Who doesn't want great skin all month?
 Here's our guide to perfect skin, whatever your hormones are doing…